-The purpose of this first analysis is to make future analyses easier and less error-prone.
+The purpose of this first analysis is to make future analysis easier and less error-prone.
 It allows others to monitor or analyze the data, and to make their analysis experience better.

 There are multiple reasons to start a specific analysis.
 Typical examples are:

 - A request to produce a specific number: “What was our throughput times for the last month?”